CURRENT STUDENTS: Our program for area music students (grades 8 to 12) resumes in December, with auditions in November. Please consider joining us!

 Audition Information

-The application process for the VJC Alumni Band is less formalized and typically does not require an audition.
+The application process for the VJC Alumni Band is less formalized.
 Learn more about that group by clicking HERE.
-And contact Russell Schmidt directly if you would like more information about this group (which meets annually in May & June).
+And contact Russell Schmidt if you would like more info about this group (which meets annually in May & June).

 VJC on Facebook